Disclaimer: Programme is subject to changes without notice.

 Trade routes reimagined: Opportunities beyond CEE

 This session will explore shifting trade flows and emerging corridors beyond Central and Eastern Europe.
 Heads of trade finance or global transaction banking from Europe, Africa, MENA, Asia and the Americas will share their perspectives on where the strongest opportunities are forming for banks and investors.
-The discussion will highlight cross-regional dynamics, evolving liquidity patterns and practical implications for trade finance strategies. |
+The discussion will highlight cross-regional dynamics, evolving liquidity patterns and practical implications for trade finance strategies.
+Moderator:

 | 11:00 - 11:45 |